K\"ahler Uniformization from Holographic Renormalization Group Flows of M5-branes: Introduction

 In reference~\cite{Anderson:2011cz}, the authors remedy this by working out the case of M5-branes (among other examples) wrapping Riemann surfaces, but now with the metric on the Riemann surface left arbitrary.
 They prove that indeed flows exist and uniformize the metric on the Riemann surface.
 This result is motivated from the corresponding field theory setup, which states that upon wrapping M5-branes on a Riemann surface, the resulting four-dimensional $\cN=2$ superconformal field theories should only depend on the complex structure of the curve~\cite{Gaiotto:2009we,Gaiotto:2008cd,Gaiotto:2009hg}.

-In this paper, we aim to extend this discussion of holographic renormalization group flows across dimensions; we consider a physical setup of M5-branes wrapping K\"ahler four-cycles, which are calibrated cycles inside a Calabi-Yau threefold.
-The physical setup then requires the twist to be implemented in the ultraviolet, such that supersymmetry is preserved.
-However, it is now only left as an asymptotic boundary condition.
-Similarly, in the infrared, it is required that the solution is in fact a valid (vacuum) AdS$_{3}$ solution, which puts (now) asymptotic constraints on the fields and metric.
-As opposed to the solutions in~\cite{Gauntlett:2000ng,Gauntlett:2001jj,Benini:2012cz,Benini:2013cda,Bah:2015nva}, both the ultraviolet and the infrared thus merely serve as boundary conditions, and one studies the equations arising from supergravity (and in particular the condition that \emph{some} supersymmetry is preserved along the full flow~\footnote{In this paper, we shall restrict to flows that are ${1\over 2}$-BPS with respect to the maximally possible supersymmetry allowed for such a setup.}) for the metric of the four-manifold in the bulk of the flow.~\footnote{As remarked in~\cite{Anderson:2011cz}, one views such types of supergravity flows as a boundary-value problem, with prescribed infrared and ultraviolet boundary conditions.
+In this paper, we aim to initiate an extension of the discussion of holographic renormalization group flows across dimensions; we consider a physical setup of M5-branes wrapping K\"ahler four-cycles, which are calibrated cycles inside a Calabi-Yau threefold.
+The physical setup then requires the twist to be implemented in the ultraviolet as an asymptotic boundary condition, such that supersymmetry is preserved.
+Similarly, in the infrared, it is required that the solution is in fact a valid (vacuum) AdS$_{3}$ solution, which puts asymptotic constraints on the fields and the metric.
+As opposed to the solutions in~\cite{Gauntlett:2000ng,Gauntlett:2001jj,Benini:2012cz,Benini:2013cda,Karndumri:2015sia,Bah:2015nva}, both the ultraviolet and the infrared thus merely serve as boundary conditions, and one studies the equations arising from supergravity (and in particular the condition that \emph{some} supersymmetry is preserved along the full flow\footnote{In this paper, we shall restrict to flows that are ${1\over 2}$-BPS with respect to the maximally possible supersymmetry allowed for such a setup.}) for the metric of the four-manifold in the bulk of the flow.\footnote{As remarked in~\cite{Anderson:2011cz}, one views such types of supergravity flows as a boundary-value problem, with prescribed infrared and ultraviolet boundary conditions.
 However, this is rather different to the usual picture of Wilsonian renormalization group flows.}

 Apart from the supersymmetry (and their integrability) conditions we solve all equations of motions, Einstein equations, and Bianchi identities for the metric of the K\"ahler four-manifold.
 We find a set of equations for the metric, which, if they are satisfied, give a solution to the full supergravity setup.
 They are second-order in terms of the K\"ahler metric.
 We further study the boundary conditions in the ultraviolet as well as the infrared.
 We find that indeed in the ultraviolet (to leading order) there will not be any constraints on the K\"ahler metric.
-At the infrared fixed point however, we observe that the metric has to be K\"ahler-Einstein.
-This is precisely the uniformization behavior we expect to find.
+At the infrared fixed point however, we observe that the supergravity equations imply that the metric has to be K\"ahler-Einstein.
+This can be viewed as an indication of uniformizing behavior of the set of equations we derive for the K\"ahler metric.